JustHappit/happit-docs/docs/js-api.md

 Happit.setTheme({
     // background color used basically everywhere
     // default: #FFF
-    mainBackgroundColor: string,
-    // secondary background color used to bring contrast in some places
-    // default: #00aeff
-    contrastBackgroundColor: string,
+    backgroundColor: string,
     // text color used in all typography elements
     // default: #000
+    textColor: string,
+    // color used to bring contrast in some elements (e.g. backgrounds and buttons)
+    // default: #00aeff
-    mainTextColor: string,
+    contrastColor: string,
-    // text color used in all elements which have the contrast background color
+    // text color used in all elements which have the contrast color as background
     // default: #FFF
     contrastTextColor: string,
     /*